MATR

 To what extent is it really possible to deny pain?

-Matr is the one who forms, who measures, who prepares.
+The mother is the one who forms, who measures, who prepares.
 Everything begins with the mother, she is the measure of all things.
 Returning to her is like returning to the deepest origin, which might prove necessary to understand the adversities of our lives.

-Through a journey of acceptance and surrender, XX decides to take care of what has been forgotten.
-Sometimes, in order to resolve a generational, unfinished business, it is essential to heal a wound.
+Sometimes in order to resolve a generational, unfinished business, it is essential to heal a wound.

 Other times, however, it is better to plunge into it.